itzme170605/PostfixInterp/README.md

 ## Overview
 This project implements a simple interpreter that evaluates postfix expressions.
 The interpreter reads expressions from the user or a file, parses them, and evaluates them using a symbol table for variable management.
 The implementation supports operations like addition (`+`), subtraction (`-`), multiplication (`*`), and division (`/`), along with basic symbol table operations.
+This was one of individual course projects for Mechanics of Peograming Course i took past fall 2024.

 ## Features
 - Parses and evaluates postfix expressions.